How was Students for Concealed Carry started?

 - Not have been involuntarily hospitalized for psychiatric problems.

-- Be a legal citizen of the United States.
+- Be a citizen or legal permanent resident of the United States.

 - Be legally allowed to purchase a handgun, under state and federal law.

-- Attend a 10- to 15-hour training course, including instruction on state laws pertaining to weapons and the use or threatened use of deadly force; nonviolent dispute resolution; handgun use, proficiency, and safety; and proper storage practices for handguns.
+- Attend a 4- to 6-hour (not counting range time) training course including instruction on state laws pertaining to weapons and the use or threatened use of deadly force; nonviolent dispute resolution; handgun use, proficiency, and safety;and proper storage practices for handguns.

 - Pass a written test over the material covered in the training course.

-What about Vermont, Alaska, Wyoming, and Arizona, where a person can legally carry a concealed handgun without being licensed to do so?
+What about Vermont and Alaska, where a person can legally carry a concealed handgun without being licensed to do so?

 SCC only advocates the legalization of CONCEALED carry by LICENSED individuals on COLLEGE campuses.
-SCC has no official position on unlicensed concealed carry (“constitutional carry”), open carry, or concealed carry on the campuses of primary or secondary schools.
+SCC has no official position on unlicensed concealed carry, open carry, or concealed carry on the campuses of primary or secondary schools.

-State chapters such as those in the aforementioned states may choose to officially support unlicensed concealed carry on campus, but it is not the official policy of SCC as a whole.
+State chapters such as those in Alaska and Vermont may choose to officially support unlicensed concealed carry on campus but it is not the official policy of SCC as a whole.
 We realize that all states have their own unique culture and each have their own view of what is in their best self-interest.
-If those states were to allow concealed carry on campus without requiring a license, then that is what they have chosen to be the best course of action; SCC assumes that any individual licensed or permitted by that state to safely carry a firearm for defense throughout the state would still be a safe and responsible person when they step onto a college campus.
+If the states of Alaska or Vermont were to allow concealed carry on campus without requiring a license, then that is what they have chosen to be the best course of action.
+It is not a position which we as a national organization advocate but one in which we would support.

 What is a CHL, CHP, CCW, CCP?

 A CHL is a Concealed Handgun License.
-A CCW is a Concealed Carry Weapons permit, although in many states, a CCW is the crime one is charged with for “carrying a concealed weapon” illegally, either without a license or with a license in a prohibited area.
+A CCW is a Concealed Carry Weapons permit.
 Though different states chose to use one term or the other, they are effectively the same thing.
 These licenses are usually issued by the state to those who meet the age requirement, take a class, pass a written test and a shooting test, pass state and federal fingerprint and background checks, and pay a fee.

 Do you advocate every student and teacher carrying handguns on campus?